tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/名词解释_intl.md

 ## Push Data
 <hr>

-- Android effective pushes: It refers to the amount of pushes sent to currently online devices (i.e., the devices connected to the server).
-If offline retention is set for the message, the amount of effective pushes will increase numerically over time as users go online, indicating that subsequent online users also receive this push.
+- Android effective pushes: It refers to the number of pushes sent to currently online devices (i.e., the devices connected to the server).
+If offline retention is set for the message, the number of effective pushes will increase numerically over time as users go online, indicating that subsequent online users also receive this push.

-- iOS effective pushes: It refers to the amount of pushes successfully sent to Apple's server.
-TPNS is responsible for successfully pushing the message to Apple's server, but due to Apple's server restrictions, the amount of arrivals cannot be counted.
+- iOS effective pushes: It refers to the number of pushes successfully sent to Apple's server.
+TPNS is responsible for successfully pushing the message to Apple's server, but due to Apple's server restrictions, the number of arrivals cannot be counted.

 - Arrivals: The number of users to whom this push is successfully sent.
 Real-time data collection has a delay of around 5 minutes.